 RIP was an intense three-week course to test, train, and push prospective Rangers to their physical and mental limits.
 The goal was to determine suitability in the Ranger Regiment.
 Events included the PT test, the Combat Water Survival Test, 5-mile run, 6-mile ruck march, 12-mile ruck march, land navigation, medical training, fast roping, parachuting, and much more, as well as the mandatory smoke sessions in between.
-This program separated the boys from the men, and is now called Ranger Assessment and Selection Program (RASP), adding an additional five weeks to the training session.
+This program separated the boys from the men and is now called Ranger Assessment and Selection Program (RASP), adding an additional five weeks to the training session.

-In his career, Webb led a small cannon team, with 60mm mortar, carrying the mortar by himself, assisted with sniper security, and worked with the multi-purpose canines (MPCs) with the 3rd Ranger Battalion, 75th Ranger Regiment, B-CO and D-CO.
+In his career, Webb led a small cannon team, with 60mm mortar, carrying the mortar by himself, assisted with sniper security, and worked with the multi-purpose canines (MPCs) with the 3rd Ranger Battalion, 75th Ranger Regiment, B-CO, and D-CO.

 “I was happy to be a Ranger.
-I belonged there, ridding evil off the Earth.
+I belonged there, ridding evil of the Earth.
 I had a group of guys willing to fight and die with me.
 I had never and probably will never feel such a good feeling as when you all make it back and head to chow and start bullshitting,” Webb said.
 To read the story of how he earned his combat scroll, click here.

 At first, the doctors advised that his leg be amputated above his right knee.
 But Webb pleaded and ultimately insisted that they put his leg back together.
 Although the doctors continued to be skeptical, over the next two years, Webb underwent nine surgeries to rebuild his body.
-With each surgery came another recovery, and the need to rebuild his muscles from that down time through countless therapy sessions.
+With each surgery came another recovery, and the need to rebuild his muscles from that downtime through countless therapy sessions.

 Webb’s noble and honorable career in the 75th Ranger Regiment had to come to a close the day he was hit by the drunk driver.
-While he laid in his hospital bed, he reflected on his time, when he had fought valiantly against the evil in this world.
+While he lay in his hospital bed, he reflected on the time, when he had fought valiantly against the evil in this world.
 He thought of the many lives he had saved and been changed by during his time as a Team Leader serving alongside the nation’s elite.